wimpywarlord/Github_readme_template/README.md

 # Objective
-Creating a very informative and beautiful readme that explains in detail how to setup the project in our local machine along with this decoraion!
+Creating a very informative and beautiful readme that explains in detail how to setup the project in our local machine along with this decoration!

 # Master Tool
 This tool helps in making beautiful readme files quite easily.